SIZE:

 REGULATIONS:

-• Hunting permit mandatory, training required to obtain it
+- Hunting permit mandatory; training is required to obtain a permit

 Seal hunting is one of the most regulated and sustainable types of hunting.